NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 https://developer.nvidia.com/nvidia-sdk-manager

 ### Jetson Xavier NX Storage
 Running EGX on Xavier NX production modules (16GB) might not provide sufficient storage capacity with fully loaded JetPack 4.5 to host your specific container images.
-If you require additional storage, use the Jetson Xavier NX Development Kit during the development phase as you can insert greater than 16GB via microSD cards and/or remove unused JetPack 4.5 packages.
+If you require additional storage, use the Jetson Xavier NX Development Kit during the development phase, as you can insert greater than 16GB via microSD cards and/or remove unused JetPack 4.5 packages.
 For production deployments, remove packages that are not required from fully loaded JetPack 4.5 and/or extend the storage capacity via NVMe or SSD.

 ### Update Docker Config